Breed Choices for High Yield and Excellent Egg Quality

-Best egg layer and the feed to egg conversion ratio is excellent, holding down the cost of egg production.
-These birds start laying earlier than most at 41/2 – 5 months, and on the average lay 10 -12 weeks longer than most good laying hens.
-If your looking for the breed who’ll give you the most eggs of superior quality in the smallest amount of space, consider the Pearl Leghorn.
-They are a white egg layer of top grade eggs with good size.
+The best egg layer and the feed-to-egg conversion ratio are excellent, holding down the cost of egg production.
+These birds start laying earlier than most at 41/2 – 5 months and on average lay 10 -12 weeks longer than most good laying hens.
+If you’re looking for the breed that’ll give you the most eggs of superior quality in the smallest amount of space, consider the Leghorn.
+They are a white egg layer of top-grade eggs with good size.

 Although these birds aren’t usually found in your local feed store, you can ask a feed store to order them for you when THEY buy chicks, they’re often willing to oblige.

 Rhode Island Red / Hen: 6 lbs